 SEND THE CAMPAIGN’S LETTER TO CONGRESS

 As your constituent, I ask that you quickly enact the Build Back Better Act and its historic investments in affordable homes.
 The targeted affordable housing investments included in this package — $25 billion in rental assistance, $65 billion for public housing, and $15 billion for the national Housing Trust Fund — will do tremendous good for millions of low-income people across the country.
+These key investments must be included in any Build Back Better budget reconciliation bill and should not be broken off into a separate bill that faces a steeper path to enactment.

 A stable, affordable home serves as the foundation to all other areas of life, but decades of federal underfunding has left millions of renters struggling to attain this basic need.
 Currently, only one in four eligible households receives rental assistance, and public housing units are in severe disrepair, leaving predominantly Black and brown renters who live there suffering the harmful physical and mental health impacts.